seregazhuk/seregazhuk.github.io_old/_posts/2018-01-16-reactphp-managing-promises.md

 {% endhighlight %}

 <hr>
+It was a small cookbook with common use-cases when you have to deal with one or several promises.
+We have covered helper functions from `React\Promise` namespace that can be useful for these use-cases.

 You can find examples from this article on [GitHub](https://github.com/seregazhuk/reactphp-blog-series/tree/master/managing-promises).

 This article is a part of the <strong>[ReactPHP Series](/reactphp-series)</strong>.